Skip to main content

 Do not query the API too frequently.
 The recommended approach is:

-2. Fallback - a cron job checking the statuses of transactions pending for more than 15 minutes
+2. Fallback - a cron job that checks transactions which have been awaiting payment for more than 15 minutes

 Mapping statuses to IPN